villagedefrance/OpenCart-Overclocked/README.md

 - Integrated News (Blog).
 - ... and more!

-New in 1.7.3.0 (Current Release):
+New in 1.7.4.0 (Current Release):
+- Code Standards.
+- Bug Fixes ...

+New in 1.7.3.0:
 - Added EU taxes for E-medias Law.
 - Added received orders in dashboard graph.
 - Added Seo-Urls cache.
+Thanks skyosev!
-- Improved GUI and code standards.
+- Improved GUI.
 - Bug Fixes ...

 New in 1.7.2.0: